javatlacati/swiplwebtut/webspanish.md

 the f_bar_handler predicate
 ----

-But ultimately none of these names *this* handler.
+Sin embargo ultimately none of these names *this* handler.
 All but the first name a *path*, concretely or abstractly.
 And that's something that can move around.

 The last names the handling predicate.
-Often that's unique to a handler, but not always, as we've seen.
+Often that's unique to a handler, pero no siempre, as we've seen.
 So you can provide an option +id(login_page)+ to the http_handler option list to name the handler itself.
 Once it has a name you can refer to it in various places, the most useful of which is for making links that don't break when you move things around:

 ----
 a(href=location_by_id(login_page), 'Log in')
 ----

 Now, that's great if whoever wrote the login_page handler gave it an ID.
-But if not, can you do the next best thing, and refer to the rule that handles it?
+Sin embargo if not, can you do the next best thing, and refer to the rule that handles it?
 Yup.

 ----
 a(href=location_by_id(login_page_handler), 'Log in')
 ----

-Por supuesto it's probably in some other module.
+Por supuesto it's probablemente in some other module.
 We can handle that (it's not obvious we can, we're in termerized HTML, not Prolog, remember)

 ----
 a(href=location_by_id(login_module:login_page_handler), 'Log in')
 ----

-If it's got args, you'll need to omit those (so it's less useful for our exercise)
+If it's got args, you'll need to omit those (so it's less useful for our ejercicio)

 And, a couple tools that occasionally are handy: